 Dates of Event Event Type (Disaster Declaration if applicable) County Designated?
 Summary of Event Municipal Summary of Damages and Losses June 9, 2021 Lightning, Thunderstorm Wind Severe thunderstorms developed bringing a threat for damaging winds, hail, and torrential rain.
 Locally heavy rains of 2 to 3 inches occurred in the far northwestern part of Burlington County.
-Widespread roadway flooding occurred in Edgewater Park.
-A couple of downed trees and limbs were reported in the Edgewater Park.
+Widespread roadway flooding occurred, and a couple of downed trees and limbs were reported.
 July 12, 2021 Flash Flood Thunderstorms brought locally heavy rain; rainfall totals up to 5 to 8 inches prompting the issuance of a Flash Flood Emergency.
 Widespread roadway flooding occurred in Florence Township, Burlington City, Burlington Township, Edgewater Park, Beverly, Palmyra, Delanco, and Riverside causing numerous road closures.
 There were several water rescues.
-September 1-3, 2021 Remnants of Hurricane Ida (EM-3573-NJ, DR-4614-NJ) Yes The remnants of Hurricane Ida produced heavy rainfall, flash floods, and a tornado (EF-1) that moved through Edgewater Park, Beverly, Burlington Township and Burlington City.
+Widespread roadway flooding occurred.
+September 1-3, 2021 Remnants of Hurricane lda (EM-3573-NJ, DR-4614-NJ) Yes The remnants of Hurricane Ida produced heavy rainfall, flash floods, and a tornado (EF-1) that moved through Edgewater Park, Beverly, Burlington Township and Burlington City.
 Rainfall totals exceed 3 inches in parts of County; 4 water rescues occurred due to flash flooding.
+Heavy rainfall and flash flooding.
+Tornado moved through the Township but did not cause any damages.
 June 2, 2022 Thunderstorm Wind Widespread thunderstorms developed; some of the storms became severe as they moved through the region, producing damaging winds and small hail.
 Trees were downed and uprooted, powerlines were downed, and tree limbs fell in Beverly, Delanco, Edgewater Park, Mount Laurel, Pemberton, Medford, and Woodland.
 There were no property or crop damages reported from this event in Burlington County.
+Trees were downed and uprooted, powerlines were downed, and tree limbs.